 Lightning rods are as important today as they ever have been.
-For most of the last century, every home had a lightning rod in the form of an over-the-air antenna, but even new construction generally has some sort of lightning arrestor or lightning rod in the form of a chimney cap or grounded vent in the roof.
+For most of the last century, every home had a lightning rod in the form of an over-the-air antenna.
+Today, over-the-air antennas are a little less common.
+(Want to change that?
+Buy one.)
+Today, even new construction generally has some sort of lightning arrestor or lightning rod in the form of a chimney cap or grounded vent in the roof.
+This is especially true in the fire-prone west where such things are required by building code.

 Lightning isn’t smart, and it’s actually lazy.
 Lightning happens when static electricity formed by cloud movement becomes so great that a spark is generated.
 This spark travels through the air in the easiest possible way and is attracted to the highest point where it can safely travel.
 A metal rod at the highest point in the home is an easy target for lightning and if that rod is attached to a grounding wire, a lightning strike goes from being a house-destroying fire to an annoyance that might short out a few things in the home.